Hanel32/Jack_Toy_Language_Virtual_Machine/README.md

 # Jack_Toy_Language_Virtual_Machine
 Implementation of the virtual machine component of the Jack language compiler.
+Done in collaboration with Max Loeffler